NARSDA-KDU/vader/README.md

 ## **Exporter**
-The exporter takes the mesages it recieves from MQTT and transforms them into various [prometheus metrics](https://prometheus.io/), prometheus suits our current use case as the data we collect is timeseries ,  and we want be ablen to observe the data over time, this is might change in the future but for now this would work.
+The exporter takes the mesages it recieves from MQTT and transforms them into various [prometheus metrics](https://prometheus.io/), prometheus suits our current use case as the data we collect is timeseries ,  and we want to observe the data over time, this is might change in the future but for now this would work.

 If you'd like to learn more about building exporters here are some recommendations: